mikeysainty/mikeysainty/README.md

 👨‍💻 I recently finished working on **developing a database and Tableau dashboard analyzing mental health and healthcare accessibility in Maine**

-🌱 I’m learning how to implement big data solutions using **Hadoop**

 🔨 I'm refining my skills in various **Machine Learning and Deep Learning Models**

 💬 Dive into a conversation with me about **Machine Learning, Data Analytics, and Generative AI**